 How much can sequence risk hurt?

-This risk has the greatest impact over long periods of time.
+This risk has the greatest impact over long periods.
 To illustrate, consider this example from MFS:

 The chart shows two different 30-year scenarios.
 The solid red line is for Investor A who started off with several years of negative returns.
 The dotted teal line is for Investor B who had a string of negative years at the end of retirement.
 Both started with $250,000 and both took out $12,500 per year of income, increasing at 3% a year for inflation.
 In this example, both investors had a 6.6% average annual rate of return (which may be a little optimistic) on their investments for the 30-year period.